metabrainz/musicbrainz-docker/README.md

 Depending on your machine, this can take quite a long time (not as long as the old indexer took though).

 #### Live indexing
-To keep the search indexes in sync with the database, you can set up live indexation as follows:
+To keep the search indexes in sync with the database, you can set up live indexing as follows:

+0. Start services without live indexing with:

+   `sudo docker-compose up -d`

 1. Configure exchanges and queues on `mq` for `indexer` with:

-   `sudo docker-compose run --rm indexer python -m sir amqp_setup`
+   `sudo docker-compose exec indexer python -m sir amqp_setup`

 2. Load and configure AMQP extension in `db` for `indexer` with: